Tolkien fandom: Linguistics

 The study of Tolkien's constructed languages (notably Quenya and Sindarin) is a field where fandom and scholarly Tolkien studies overlap.
 The resulting friction between scholarly students of the languages focusing on their conceptual evolution and fandom-oriented students taking an "in-universe" view became visible in the "Elfconners" controversy of the late 1990s, involving among others the linguists David Salo and Carl F. Hostetter, the editor of Vinyar Tengwar.
 There is a "reconstructionist" camp, which pursues the reconstruction of unattested Elvish forms, and a "philological" or "purist" camp which focuses entirely on the edition of the fragments in Tolkien's unpublished papers.
-By its nature, reconstructionism aims for a "canon" of "correct" standard Elvish (Neo-Eldarin), while the philological study of the evolution of Tolkien's conceptions cannot assume that the languages had ever reached a complete or internally consistent final form.
+By its nature, reconstructionism aims for a "canon" of "correct" standard Elvish (Neo-Eldarin), whereas the philological study of the evolution of Tolkien's conceptions rejects the assumption that the languages had ever reached a complete or internally consistent final form.
 The "reconstructionist" camp is represented by Salo, who translated the poems in the libretto by Fran Walsh and Philippa Boyens for the Music of The Lord of the Rings film series, creating additional words in languages including Sindarin where necessary, while the "purist" camp is represented by Hostetter.